 Be Green

-Green living has made its way firmly into home construction as consumers continue to become more aware of the long-term savings and other positive implications associated with an energy efficient approach.
-Energy-efficient low emittance windows, smart glass (also known as electrochromic glass), cool roofs that reflect the sunlight away, solar energy generation, LED lighting, rainwater harvesting tanks and cisterns, greywater systems, tankless water heaters, permeable pavers, drought-tolerant plants and no or low-mow grasses and use of reclaimed wood for remodelling and new building, are all significant and logical additions to current green Caribbean design and retrofit remodelling schemes.
+Green living has made its way firmly into home construction as consumers continue to become more aware of the long-term savings and other positive implications associated with an energy-efficient approach.
+Logical additions to current green Caribbean design and retrofit remodelling schemes incorporate energy-efficient low emittance windows, smart glass (also known as electrochromic glass), cool roofs that reflect the sunlight away, solar energy generation, LED lighting, rainwater harvesting tanks and cisterns, greywater systems, tankless water heaters, permeable pavers, drought-tolerant and native plants, no or low-mow grasses and use of reclaimed wood for remodelling and new building.

 Read our section on Building Green to learn more.